core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 {{I-D.ietf-ace-key-groupcomm-oscore}} provides a simple rekeying scheme for renewing the Security Context in a group.

-Alternative rekeying schemes which are more scalable with the group size may be needed in dynamic, large-scale groups where endpoints can join and leave at any time, in order to limit the impact on performance due to the Security Context and keying material update.
+Alternative rekeying schemes which are more scalable with the group size may be needed in dynamic, large groups where endpoints can join and leave at any time, in order to limit the impact on performance due to the Security Context and keying material update.

 ## Update of Security Context and Key Rotation {#ssec-key-rotation}